syncfusion-content/uwp-docs/uwp/Carousel/Selecting-Item.md

 ## Navigating to previous item

-`MovePrevious` method is used to select previous item of the selected item in `UWP Carousel`.
+`MovePrevious` method is used to select previous item of the selected item in UWP Carousel.

 {% tabs %}